 As Hendricks explains, because coconut oil improves important risk factors like LDL (bad cholesterol) and HDL (good cholesterol) they can help reduce the risk of heart disease too.
 The lauric acid in the oil can also help ease inflammation.
 There is more!
 Irish research suggests that coconut oil can also fight bacteria responsible for tooth decay and could be a healthy, non-chemical additive in toothpaste and mouthwash.

-Coconut water has created a lot of buzz for its purported health benefit as natural sports drink.
+Coconut water has created a lot of buzz for its purported health benefit as a natural sports drink.
 This is because it is a great hydrator for light workouts, as one cup serves up more than 10 percent of your daily dose of potassium – an electrolyte you lose through sweat.
-Coconut water is also low in calories, carbohydrates, and sugars, and almost completely fat free.
+Coconut water is low in calories, carbohydrates, and sugars, and almost completely fat-free.
 In addition, it is high in ascorbic acid, vitamin Bs, magnesium and proteins.
-The water can also prevent the formation of kidney stones, can reduce blood pressure and support heart health and it may have benefits against diabetes.
+The water from coconut can also prevent the formation of kidney stones, can reduce blood pressure and support heart health and it may have benefits against diabetes.

 Coconut milk should not be confused with coconut water, as they are two completely different things.
 For starters, coconut water is clear and coconut milk is white.
-They are also obtained in different ways, with the water drained straight from the core of the coconut and the milk being pressed from the meat.
-Hendricks says that coconut milk is lactose free so it makes an excellent substitute for those who are lactose intolerant.
+They are also obtained in different ways, with the water drained straight from the core of the coconut while the milk is pressed from the meat.
+Hendricks says that coconut milk is lactose-free so it makes an excellent substitute for those who are lactose intolerant.
 Plus, she adds, it is a popular choice with vegans, making a great base for smoothies, breakfasts or as a dairy alternative in baking.

-As for health benefits of coconut flour: it packs a whopping 5 grams of fiber per 2 tablespoons, with only 2 grams of total and saturated fat.
+Coconut flour is known for many health benefits: it packs a whopping 5 grams of fibre per 2 tablespoons, with only 2 grams of total and saturated fat.
 Coconut flour has health benefits for people with diabetes, too.
 Adding coconut flour to baked goods lowers the glycemic index – a measure of the rate that a food increases blood sugar.
-Many people also prefer it because it does not contain any gluten or grains, making it an ideal for those with digestive problems or gluten intolerance.
+Many people also prefer it because it does not contain any gluten or grains, making it ideal for those with digestive problems or gluten intolerance.
 Lastly, coconut flour is typically sweeter than other types of flour, so baked goods that use it require less sweetening.